-I am forty-one years old, I’ve been married for nineteen years, and I have been living with HIV for the past seven.
+I am forty-one years old, I have been married for nineteen years, and I have been living with HIV for the past seven.
 Before being diagnosed I was another woman, the typical housewife who takes care of her husband and children.
 This has changed, since although I still do the same things, I’m now also a vendor.
 I sell candy on the street.
 I also give talks to fellow HIV-positive people.

 I was diagnosed in 2001.
 It was a very bitter moment.
 My doctor was on vacation and the hospital refused to give me the results.
 I fought against that.
 I told them it was my right to know my health condition.
 If I hadn’t done that, I’m sure I would have died of sheer frustration.